This post may contain affiliate links. Please read our disclosure policy.

 - Can You Freeze This?
 Sadly, no. Cream sauces, containing as much dairy as they do, just don’t freeze well.

 - Add Tomatoes: I love fresh tomatoes.
-Try Romas as I used in my chicken alfredo recipe!
+Try Romas or grape tomatoes as I used in my chicken alfredo recipe!

 - Switch Up The Protein: Instead of the bite-sized pieces of chicken, switch it up with shrimp for a delicious change of pace!

 When I serve pasta, I’ve gotta have some soft breadsticks for dipping in the sauce.
-I know it’s a carbohydrate-heavy meal but sometimes you just have to go for it!
-Of course, my go-to homemade breadsticks are my copycat Olive Garden Breadsticks.
+I know it’s a carbohydrate-heavy meal, but sometimes you just have to go for it!
+Of course, my go-to homemade garlic bread, pull apart garlic bread, or our copycat Olive Garden breadsticks.

 - Cook the chicken.